kammoji/btctick/README.md

 #Bitcoin market price scraper - Copyleft - Juhana K 2018-2024

-#Bitcoin to the Moon 2025!!
+#Bitcoin to the Moon and beyond 2025!!

 #Install:

-Install git, gzip and wget, needed to download the script logic, fetch and, if needed, unzip downloaded data:
+1. Install git, gzip and wget, needed to download the script logic.
+2. Fetch and, if needed, unzip downloaded data:

 <pre>
 sudo apt-get install git gzip wget